Benarjikumar/M2-EmbSys/Projects/1_Requirements/README.md

 Not Suitable Normal placess.

 # Working
-When The Driver is Sit in the Vehicle ,The Sensor senses the driver and There is a temparature Request at which on lcd will display for the driver ,According to which The temparature will be Adjusted By The Driver the heat will be generated.
+When The Driver is Sit in the Vehicle ,The Sensor senses the driver and There is a temparature Request at which on lcd will display for the driver , The temparature will be Adjusted By The Driver and  the heat will be generated in the vehicle .